We all enjoy tackling new repertoire in our choirs, but it can be just as beneficial to revisit music that the choir has tackled before.

 Just as singers come and go from a choir over a period of time, so too the sound of the choir changes.
 When I started my choir, for a long time I had just three male singers, meaning my tenor parts could easily get lost in the mix.

-Over the years I have built this up and now have around twenty male singers, making up a third of the choir.
+Over the years I have built this up and now have around twenty male singers, making up almost a third of the choir.
 This has changed the balance of the sound greatly.
 Those earlier arrangements we worked on will now sound very different.
 Renewing past repertoire with new skills can be exciting and really show your singers how far they have come.

 Revisiting repertoire can also offer you, as the choir leader, some flexibility.
 You might find a period of time when you are really busy juggling several things.
 Perhaps you don’t have much spare time for preparation or you’d like to enjoy your holiday for a couple of weeks without worrying about planning new repertoire for when you get back.